solvialab/infragate-landing/docs/readme.md

 For a complete feature overview see [FEATURES.md](./FEATURES.md).
 For integration, deployment, stack architecture, and API reference see [INTEGRATION.md](./INTEGRATION.md).
+For end-to-end validation and the testing matrix see [TESTING.md](./TESTING.md).

 Built by [Solvia Lab s.r.o.](https://solvialab.tech)